dburger/8rainstation-enhancer/README.md

 features, however, they currently have higher priorities than working on the features this extension provides.
 The features this extension adds includes:

-* Making sportsbook names clickable links that launch to the sportsbook.
+* Making sportsbook names clickable links (when the CTRL key is depressed) that launch to the sportsbook.
 (Note that I do not send the referrer header, so the sportsbook will not know you are coming from 8rain Station.)
 * Hitting CTRL-m on the bet market details page when the details form is visible will cause the bet details to be filled in for a make order.
   That is 1 cent for the amount, "make" for the notes, and will put the